-Figure 7 Revised Cover Area City of Portland Zoning
+Figure 10 Revised Cover Area City of Portland Zoning

 In the vicinity of the Project, providing the revised cover over I-5 would connect the Rose Quarter area to the Lloyd Center area by spanning the visual and physical barrier of I-5 between the neighborhoods, similar to the Build Alternative.
-The added surface space would provide an opportunity for new and modern bicycle and pedestrian facilities and public spaces when construction is complete, making the area more connected, walkable, and bike friendly.
-The Revised Build Alternative adds the opportunity to develop the revised cover area with up to sixstory buildings in addition to public spaces.
+The added surface space would provide an opportunity for new and modern bicycle and pedestrian facilities and public spaces when construction is complete, making the area more connected and easier for people to walk, roll, or bicycle.
+The Revised Build Alternative adds the opportunity to develop the revised cover area with up to six-story buildings in addition to public spaces.

 Once developed within the potential foreseeable development standard boundaries of commercial/ employment/ residential uses, this new development would extend the urban feel of the area, consistent with existing and allowed surrounding development.
 Parking requirements and transportation impacts for new development are reviewed and conditioned by the City of Portland at the time of development.
-There could be an increased demand for parking and local increase in traffic from new development.
+There could be a local increase in traffic from new development.
 Depending on use types and densities, traffic increases could vary widely and cannot be accurately anticipated at this time.
 Traffic impact analysis and impact mitigation by developers would be required through City of Portland development review.
 If the City undertakes a rezoning process for the new buildable land, part of that process would include modelling for mobility under the Transportation Planning Rule 12.660.0060.